Statutory deadline · 31 May 2026

 Per breach · per tenant not served

-A landlord with five tenancies who fails to serve all five could face cumulative penalties up to £35,000.
+A landlord with five tenancies who fails to serve the Renters Rights Act 2026 Information Sheet on all five could face cumulative penalties up to £35,000.
 Local authorities investigate complaints from tenants who report non-receipt.
 There is no central portal, no opt-out database.
 The landlord retains responsibility for service — and for keeping a record.
-Source: Renters' Rights Act 2026, s.47.
+Source: Renters Rights Act 2026, Section 47.

 03How it works